Floods in Venice

 And the reason is this: The MOSE, when operational, can handle high tides up to 3 meters, and a rise in sea level up to 60 cm.

-In this scenario, the sea level globally will increase between 61 centimeters and 110 centimeters until 2100.
+In this scenario, the sea level globally will increase between 61 centimeters and 110 centimeters by 2100.
 In that case already in 50 years or so we could start to have the sea breaking through.

 So why should we care about Venice?
 Why on earth is she so important?
 Couldn’t we just let the Venetians go down with their city…?
 They’re used to floodings and water in the streets anyway.
 Why bother?
 Is it only because Venice is a unique city that has been there for almost 1500 years, and it would be a shame if it drowned?